vcc-csc212/sp21-archive/_docs/labs/lab-07/lab-07.md

 ---

 #### Grade Breakdown {#grading}
-This assignment covers the **topic/nonnegot XXX** and your level of knowledge on them will be assessed as follows:
+This assignment covers the topic of **recursive backtracking** and your level of knowledge on it will be assessed as follows:
 - To demonstrate an `awareness` of these topics, you must:
     - Successfully meet [requirement](#reqs) **1**
 - To demonstrate an `understanding` of these topics, you must: